How to Track SERP Features in 2026 (Free + API Methods)

 Beyond the '10 blue links.'
 Learn the anatomy of a Search Engine Results Page, from organic rankings to AI Overviews, and how to dominate it.

-AI Overview Tracking: 6 Tools Tested in 2026
+AI Overview Tracking Tools: 6 Tested Options

-What is Generative Engine Optimization (GEO)?
+What Is Generative Engine Optimization (GEO)?